 Stay Informed: Coronavirus (COVID-19)

-The Center for Disease Control and Prevention is responding to an outbreak of respiratory illness caused by the Coronavirus Disease 2019 (COVID-19).
+The Centers for Disease Control and Prevention (CDC) is responding to an outbreak of respiratory illness caused by the Coronavirus Disease 2019 (COVID-19).
 With new information surrounding the global outbreak of the coronavirus developing every day, it’s more important now than ever to prepare and stay informed.
 The only thing that spreads faster is misinformation, so take a look below to learn how you can take preventative measures to keep your family and loved ones safe and healthy.

 Find additional Center for Disease Control (CDC) guidance in multiple languages below:

 211 Resource Hotline

 211 is a critical hotline that connects individuals in need to available community resources.
 Those impacted by the Coronavirus can dial 211 at any time during the day to receive assistance.